Micropayments

 Originally coined in the 1960s by technology futurist Ted Nelson, micropayments were conceptualized to pay for individual copyrights for online content and create low cost networks rather than advertising-based models.
 Although the World Wide Web eventually did develop into an advertising model, businesses began using Nelson’s idea of micropayments to let customers make small transactions.

-How do Micropayments Work?
+How do micropayments work?

 Consumers can make micropayments in three different ways: pay-as-you-go, prepay, or post-pay.
 Each method has its advantages and disadvantages.